irislib/iris-messenger/README.md

 Eslint: `yarn eslint src/js/*.js`

 The application was originally built in plain jQuery without a framework.
-While we now use [preact](https://preactjs.com/), some of the jquery logic still remains.
+While we now use [preact](https://preactjs.com/), there's still some jquery logic that should be ported.

 ## Privacy
 Messages are end-to-end encrypted, but message timestamps and the number of chats aren't.
 In a decentralized network this information is potentially available to anyone.